armory/docs/content/en/docs/armory-cloud-preview/armory-cloud-admin/admin-cloud-quickstart.md

 4. Save your changes.

-Once you have a secret, refer to it by name when you are configuring like access keys for Deployment Targets.
+Once you have a secret, refer to it by name when you need to provide values for things like access keys for Deployment Targets.

 ### Artifact Sources